SAP-archive/teched2020-IIS360/exercises/ex2/README.md

 # Exercise 2 - Switch to Flexible Column Layout

-In this exercise, we will switch the page layout to flexible column layout by making usage of the SAP Fiori Tool Page map.
+In this exercise, we will switch the page layout to flexible column layout by making usage of the SAP Fiori Tool Page Map.<br>
-Flexible column layout splits the screen into several areas, allowing faster navigation between the list report line items.
+Flexible column layout splits the screen into several areas, allowing faster navigation between the List Report line items.

 (1) In BAS Explorer view, right-clicking on ![](./images/image2.png) opens a shortcut menu.<br>